Thursday, May 25, 2023

 For a time Varela remained active in the intellectual and political life of his homeland, publishing a magazine, El Habanero, from 1824 to 1826 in which he explicitly advocated independence.
 He rejected the arguments of Cubans who believed the country would fare best if annexed by a larger country like Mexico, Colombia or the US.
 "I am the first to oppose the union of the island to any government.
 I should wish to see her as much of a political island as she is such in geographical terms."[viii]

 Spain sent an assassin to eliminate him in 1825.
-His Irish parishioners protected his location, but according to the New York Catholic publication, “One day, walking the streets of his parish, the priest encountered the man who had been sent to murder him.
+His Irish parishioners protected his location, but according to the publication the New York Catholic, “One day, walking the streets of his parish, the priest encountered the man who had been sent to murder him.
 In a spirit of compassionate forgiveness, he approached the would-be assassin and counseled him against committing a grave sin.
 The man listened.
 Then he returned to Cuba, his mission unfulfilled”[ix]

 Much to the dismay of friends and political supporters in Cuba, Varela’s intellectual focus shifted almost entirely to his responsibilities in New York and issues related to his Irish immigrant flock.
 Because of illness, Varela retired to his boyhood home in St. Augustin in 1848, the height of famine caused Irish immigration to New York.
 He tried to return to New York three times but his health did not permit and he died in 1853